 She began her search in bars, hotels, nightclubs,

-At each place Maria left her picture taped to bathroom mirrors,
+At each place she left her picture taped to bathroom mirrors,

-pinned on bulletin boards, even taped in corner phone booths.
+pinned on bulletin boards, taped to corner phone booths.

 She wrote a note on the back of each picture.